-The United States has made important strides in combating human trafficking, including commercial sexual exploitation of children.
+The United States has made important strides in combating human trafficking, including all forms of commercial sexual exploitation of children.
 We have strengthened our laws, starting with the passage, in 2000, of the Trafficking Victims Protection Act (TVPA).
-This law recognizes that human trafficking is a crime and that children engaged in commercial sexual activities are by nature victims.
-It also ensures that victims receive protection, services, and a special visa in the case of foreign trafficking victims.
-The TVPA, as reauthorized, places emphasis on countering demand by authorizing funds to state and local law enforcement agencies to investigate and prosecute brothel owners, predators and "customers."
+This law recognizes that human trafficking is a crime, and children engaged in commercial sexual activities are by nature victims.
+The TVPA establishes penalties for trafficking offenses commensurate with the seriousness of the exploitation, control, and dehumanization the crime entails.
+At the same time, it ensures that victims receive protection, services, and a special visa in the case of foreign trafficking victims.
+The TVPA, which has been reauthorized twice, now places an additional emphasis on countering demand by authorizing funds to state and local law enforcement agencies to investigate and prosecute brothel owners, pimps, and perpetrators or "customers."

-In 2003, the U.S. passed the "PROTECT" Act.
-In 2006, Congress also passed the Adam Walsh Child Protection and Safety Act.
-These statutes enhance protections for children while punishing those who victimize them.
-Those engaged in sex trafficking of children face a minimum ten year sentence and a possible maximum life sentence, while any U.S. citizen or legal permanent resident convicted of traveling abroad and having sex with a minor faces up to 30 years imprisonment.
+In 2003, the U.S. passed the Prosecutorial Remedies and other Tools to end the Exploitation of Children Today (or "PROTECT") Act.
+In 2006, Congress also passed the Adam Walsh Child Protection and Safety Act.Together, these statutes enhance protections for children while punishing those who victimize them.
+For example, those engaged in sex trafficking of children face a minimum ten year sentence and a possible maximum life sentence, while any U.S. citizen or legal permanent resident convicted of traveling abroad and having sex with a minor faces up to 30 years imprisonment.